 I often receive emails or Facebook messages from IELTS test takers saying ‘How can I improve my reading?’ or ‘I am poor at reading.’
-The problem is not that these candidates need to improve their reading, but that that they need to do it quickly.
+The problem is not that these candidates need to improve their reading, but that they need to do it quickly.
 You may be one of them.
 In this blog post, we will look at the foundations of reading and five key ways to improve before your IELTS Reading test.

-So, if you only have a month before your IELTS test, is the situation hopeless?
+So, if you only have a month before your IELTS Reading test, is the situation hopeless?
 No. There are a number of things you can do which will help you, even in the short term.

-Here are some suggestions.
+Here are some suggestions:

 It is reasonable to expect to learn 10 new words a day.
 Over a month, that means 300 new words — and that can make a difference, especially if you choose the new words intelligently.

-- Search for vocab learning apps or websites, such as memrise.
+Search for vocab learning apps or websites, such as memrise.
 These really can help — especially if they systematically repeat the words you are learning.